ACG Health & Center for Integrative Medicine

 The Chestnut Hill College Psychological Services Clinic is located in an office building on Bethlehem Pike in Flourtown, PA, just outside of Philadelphia.
 The building has ample parking, is wheelchair accessible, and is located near a stop on a public transit bus route.
 The clinic has a reception desk and a small waiting area.
 The reception desk is generally staffed by graduate assistants, who are students in the Psy.D. program that earn tuition remission by committing to work for a specified number of hours in a given semester.
 The front desk area has a computer, a combination printer/copier/fax machine, telephone, and locked file cabinets that contain client records and office supplies.
 Chestnut Hill College’s Information Technology staff installed the computer system and provides ongoing tech support.

 Beyond the waiting area, the clinic contains 9 individual offices.
 The interns are each assigned individual offices.
-There is also office space that is shared among clinical supervisors, including the clinic director and associate director, and therapy and assessment practicum clinicians.
+There is also office space that is shared among clinical supervisors, including the clinical director and associate director, and therapy and assessment practicum clinicians.
 All of these offices are comfortably equipped for individual therapy.
 The offices can also be made ready for psychological assessment.
 The clinic owns several card tables for this purpose.

 Growth Opportunity Center